umar-amin/hotspot_food_delivery_app/README.md

+Got it!
+Here's the final version of the `README.md` with the correct contact email:

+---

 # Hotspot

 Hotspot is a comprehensive food delivery app designed to offer an intuitive and seamless food delivery experience.
 This repository showcases the features and design of the app as part of my portfolio.